-The National Anti-Cartel Strategy and the Challenges for the New Administration
+The National Anti-Cartel Strategy and the challenges ahead

-Nevertheless, significant challenges lay ahead.
+Other significant challenges lie ahead.
 Firstly, the immediate challenge for the SDE is to conclude lengthy and highly litigated cases concerning key industries while promptly initiating investigations and responding to new claims.
-Secondly, the main challenge facing the new administration is to expand and build on the superb work done thus far.
-Getting the antitrust reform bill approved in Congress and, therefore, being able to hire more than 100 additional antitrust enforcers would be essential to ensure that the authorities are able to consolidate their gains and effectively investigate every case, enhancing deterrence as a result.
+Secondly, the main challenge facing the new Administration is to expand and build on the work done thus far.
+Getting the antitrust reform bill approved in Congress and, therefore, being able to hire additional antitrust enforcers would be essential to ensuring that the authorities are able to consolidate their gains and effectively investigate every case, enhancing deterrence as a result.

 International cooperation, the effects doctrine and multi-jurisdictional cartel investigations

-Having joined the DoJ and the DG Comp in the international anti-cartel enforcement network, established to coordinate multi-jurisdictional investigations, and after playing a major role in the joint operation launched to investigate an international cartel in the industry of compressors for refrigeration, the SDE remains in close contact with both authorities.
+Having joined the Department of Justice (the DoJ) and the DG Comp in the international anti-cartel enforcement network established to coordinate multi-jurisdictional investigations, and after playing a major role in the joint operation launched to investigate an international cartel in the industry of compressors for refrigeration, the SDE remains in close contact with both authorities.

 Pursuant to article 2 of the Antitrust Act, foreign companies are subject to Brazilian jurisdiction when anti-competitive practices ‘produce or may produce effects’ in Brazil even if the companies do not operate in the country (‘the effects doctrine’).

-Following the DoJ and the DG Comp findings concerning an international cartel in the industry for dynamic random access memory for computers (DRAM), the SDE initiated an administrative process against foreign producers for allegedly harming Brazilian consumers by means of its exports to the country as well as the sales to several original equipment manufacturers which eventually exported personal computers and servers to Brazil.
+Following the DoJ and the DG Comp findings concerning an international cartel in the industry of dynamic random access memory for computers (DRAM), the SDE has conducted an administrative process against foreign producers for allegedly harming Brazilian consumers by means of its exports to the country, as well as the sales to several original equipment manufacturers that eventually exported personal computers and servers to Brazil.
 According to the SDE, the cartel may have produced a wealth transfer from Brazilian purchasers and a significant deadweight loss.
-For the same reasons, the SDE initiated a similar investigation against producers of LCD screens (TFT-LCD), although none of them operates directly in the country and all of Brazil's demand for flat screens is met through imports.
+For the same reasons, the SDE initiated a similar investigation against producers of LCD screens (TFT-LCD), although none of them operate directly in the country and most of Brazil’s demand for flat screens is met through imports.

 In addition, concluding a two-year investigation triggered by a leniency agreement, the SDE has recommended that CADE fines seven airlines for agreeing to fix air cargo rates, imposing a fuel surcharge for flights from Brazil between 2003 and 2005.
 The SDE also recommended fining 15 executives and employees who allegedly exchanged e-mails, agreeing on measures to compel other airlines to raise prices and join the collusive scheme.
 Executives directly involved in cartels might be fined 10 to 50 per cent of the fine imposed on the respective company.